Reuseum/boxy-the-robot/v2-boxy-spifs/ReadMe.md

 This code is for a 2wd robot made out of a box and an esp8266 NODEMCU v1.
 It uses virtualjoystick from https://github.com/jeromeetienne/virtualjoystick.js to control the robot's movement via a web interface.

-The robot has two motors, Motor A and Motor B. These motors are connected to pins PWMA and PWMB respectively, which control the speed of the motors.
-The direction of the motors is controlled by the AIN1 and BIN1 pins respectively.
-The robot also has an LED which is connected to pin pin_led.
+The robot has two motors, Motor A and Motor B. These motors are connected to pins D5 and D1 respectively, which control the speed of the motors.
+The direction of the motors is controlled by the D6 and D2 pins respectively.
+The robot also has an LED which is connected to defined as pin_led.

 The main function of this code is to control the motors and LED based on input from the joystick and slider on the web interface.
 - The toggleLED() function toggles the state of the LED by inverting its current state.